MystenLabs/kiosk-course/2-royalties/README.md

 #### Rules & Receipts

+The creator adds rules to the `TransferPolicy` and that the buyer collects receipts into `TransferRequest` to verify that all rules were followed.

 ```rust
 /// Set of types of attached rules - used to verify `receipts` when
 /// a `TransferRequest` is received in `confirm_request` function.